 - When you need help, who can you always trust? (police, teachers, parents) - Do you know any police officers?
 Can men and women be police officers?
 What do police officers wear?
 (Yes both can be police officers, uniforms) - Why are police officers important?
 What is their main job?
 (Help, Safety) - What kinds of questions would a police officer ask you after you call for help?
 Why do they ask questions? - Why is it important to ask a police officer for help in an emergency? - Do you know where your local police station is?
-Do you know that it's always open and safe? - Have you heard of PAL Programs?
-They're fun kids' clubs at police stations and they're free!
-Kids from the neighborhood come together to make friends, to play, have snacks and learn really important safety skills from actual police officers!
+Do you know that it's always open and safe?

-8. GET\AWAY\FROM\DANGER (Page 14).
-(Write on board: DANGER)
+8. GET AWAY FROM DANGER (Page 14)